kondamcl/SampleGitDemo/README.md

 # SampleGitDemo
-this is for Git Demo purpose
+this is for Git Demo purpose and do some changes.